mbhulin/OrientTutorial/create_new_database.md

 In the package explorer choose your new project *RobotWorldModel*.
 Click on the "New Package"-icon or click on *File* > *New* > *Package* in the main menu.
 In the "New Package"-dialog type the package name e.g. *startApplications*.

 ### Create a new Java Class with a Main Method
-In the package explorer choose the newly created package *createDBSchema*.
+In the package explorer choose the newly created package *startApplications*.
 In the main menu click on *File* > *New* > *Class* or click on the "New Java Class"-icon.
-In the "New Class"-dialog type in the class name e.g. *CreateDBSchema*, select the check box "Create a static main method" and click *Finish*.
+In the "New Class"-dialog type in the class name e.g. *startApplications*, select the check box "Create a static main method" and click *Finish*.

 ### Create a New Database
 The graph-API of OrientDB is based on [Tinkerpop Blueprints](https://github.com/tinkerpop/blueprints/wiki) which is a general API for graph traversal.
 Inside the main method we use this API to establish a connection to the database.